m-housni/tennis-game/README.md

 # tennis-game
 I wrote this tennis game fully with javascript.
-I used device orientation to control the paddle. order to play, open the file with chrome for Android/iOs, and make sure that your device orientation service is active.
+I used device orientation to control the paddle.
+In order to play, open the file with chrome for Android/iOs, and make sure that your device orientation service is active.

 Try it here : <https://tryit.housni.dev/tennis-game.html>